sdc-china/IDA-doc/_posts/2018-05-05-snapshot-comparison-merge-snapshots.md

 This feature is an experimental function and currently has the following **limitations**:
 - Only supports the **updated Script** section in **Service Flow/Human Service/Process**
+- Only supports overwriting the entire artifact in **Service Flow/Human Service/Process**
 - Only supports deleting the entire artifact.
+- Only supports adding the entire artifact.

 ## Enable Merge To